Stay, create and present in Tokyo with 3331 Arts Chiyoda's residence program

 * As of June 2018.

 ** There are services included in the base residence fee, and optional services that require an additional fee.

-Artists with a demonstrated international practice are invited by 3331 Arts Chiyoda to undertake targeted research and initiate art projects centering on surrounding communities through the “AIR 3331 Special Invitation” program.
+Through “AIR 3331 Special Invitation”, artists with a demonstrated international practice are invited by 3331 Arts Chiyoda to undertake targeted research and initiate art projects centering on surrounding communities.

 Since its initiation in 2011, the program has explored the “underlying diversity” and “regional character” encapsulated within Tokyo with 3331 Arts Chiyoda as a starting point, developing art projects that aim to generate a new sense of community.